sezan92/sezan92.github.io/_posts/2020-04-14-pix2pix_thermal.md

 # Thermal Image generation to help Covid-19 test or any other flu test
-> Can Deep learning based  Image translation based method help us to use PCR tests efficiently?
+> Can a Deep learning-based  Image translation-based method help us to use PCR tests efficiently?
 [Repository link](https://github.com/sezan92/pix2pix_thermal)

 ***contact: sezan92[at]gmail[dot]com***